 Johnny Cash famously played this song at Folsom Prison in 1968 and it was one of the singer’s most recognizable hits.
 The song incorporates elements of the “train song” with its “boom-chuck” strum patterns.
 The entire song is played mostly with E and A chords, and a couple of others for variety.

 “Hang Me, Oh Hang Me” by Dave Van Ronk

-This classic folk song from Dave Van Ronk features a simple fingerpicking pattern that’s a great way to practice and learn the technique.
+This classic folk song from Dave Van Ronk features a simple fingerpicking pattern.
+Use this song as a guitar lesson on learning the technique.
 The song was most recently featured in the movie, Inside Llewyn Davis which was heavily inspired by the singer’s early life.